Texis Cartel: Government investigation

-The Salvadoran government began investigating the Texis Cartel's operations in 2000, but unlike El Salvador's criminal street gang such as MS-13 and 18th Street gang, the Texis Cartel's leaders were unknown.
-According to InSight Crime, the Texis Cartel's supposed connections to high-ranking Salvadoran politicians helped the group's leaders evade detection from Salvadoran law enforcement agencies by obstructing investigations.
+The Salvadoran government began investigating the Texis Cartel's operations in 2000.
+According to InSight Crime, the Texis Cartel's supposed connections to high-ranking Salvadoran politicians helped the group's leaders evade detention from Salvadoran law enforcement agencies by obstructing investigations.
 In 2011, the United Nations confirmed that the Texis Cartel, along with the Los Perrones drug trafficking group, had received protection from Salvadoran government officials.
-The Texis Cartel also bribed soldiers and police officers to allow drug shipments to proceed; and judges and prosecutors to not pursue criminal chargers against the cartel's members.
+The Texis Cartel also allegedly bribed soldiers and police officers to allow drug shipments to proceed; and judges and prosecutors to not pursue criminal charges against the cartel's members.

-In 2011, the El Faro digital newspaper published an article which accused Salazar Umaña and Umaña Samayoa of being the cartel's founders.
-Both denied El Faro's accusations.
-Following the release of El Faro's report, Salvadoran President Mauricio Funes announced that there was enough evidence to conduct a full investigation into the Texis Cartel.
-In 2013, Salvadoran Minister of National Defense David Munguía Payés claimed that no drug cartels existed in El Salvador, and that any cartel activity in the country were "cells" that belonged to foreign drug cartels.
+In 2011, the digital newspaper El Faro published an article which accused Salazar Umaña and Umaña Samayoa of being the cartel's founders.
+Both denied El Faros accusations.
+Following the release of El Faros report, President Mauricio Funes announced that there was enough evidence to conduct a full investigation into the Texis Cartel.
+In 2013, Minister of National Defense David Munguía Payés claimed that no drug cartels existed in El Salvador, and that any cartel activity in the country were "cells" that belonged to foreign drug cartels.
 Later that year, he acknowledged the existence of the Texis Cartel, describing it as a "baby cartel".
 In 2014, the United States listed Salazar Umaña on its Drug Kingpin List, but removed him in 2017 due to a lack of evidence.